ktdreyer/rhcalendar/README.rst

 Locales
 -------

-Currently this module only has the Red Hat US holiday calendar.
+Currently this module has the Red Hat holiday calendars for the US and Quebec, Canada.
 Contributions welcome for other locales.

 .. code-block:: python

-    # Only locale option is 'en-US' (the default) for now.
+    # Locale option defaults to 'en-US':
+    days = workdays(from_date, to_date)

+    # Or use Quebec, Canada holidays:
-    days = workdays(from_date, to_date, locale='en-US')
+    days = workdays(from_date, to_date, locale='qc-CA')